TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/project interview.md

 ### **🔹 SHORT ANSWER (30 sec):**

-Main challenges were PDF extraction failures, enforcing strict JSON from Gemini, handling corrupted files, and deployment issues on Render.
-I solved these using modular error handling, JSON cleaning, and proper Gunicorn + PORT configuration.
+I mainly faced issues with PDF extraction, strict JSON handling from Gemini, and deployment on Render.
+I fixed these by adding proper error handling, JSON validation, and setting up render.yaml correctly.

 ---